Larry Achiampong, Joseph Buckley, Kitty Clark, Sam Keogh, Hardeep Pandhal, Adam Sinclair and Jamie Sutcliffe.

 Martin Herbert, Art Monthly 450: October 2021.

-A new covert performance by Sam Keogh will take place during the opening event on September 12th at 4pm.
-The performance that draws upon Southwark Park’s history as a wartime munitions depot.
-No booking required, but we are limiting capacity to allow for safe social distancing.
+A new covert performance by Sam Keogh took place during the opening event on September 12th at 4pm.

 3-4pm Sunday 31 Oct // Lake Gallery // Limited capacity, no booking required.